Walter Kerr Theatre: 2010s to present

 The first new productions of the 2010s were a revival of John Guare's The House of Blue Leaves in 2011, followed the same year by the musical Lysistrata Jones.
 The Walter Kerr then hosted the plays Clybourne Park, The Heiress, and The Testament of Mary over the next two years, as well as a revival of the Forever Tango dance special in mid-2013.
 The musical comedy A Gentleman's Guide to Love and Murder opened in November 2013, and it stayed for almost 1,000 performances through the beginning of 2016, having nearly failed early on.
 The next two shows were revivals: Arthur Miller's drama The Crucible, which opened in March 2016, and William Finn and James Lapine's musical Falsettos, which opened that October.

 The Walter Kerr then hosted an original production of the musical Amélie in April and May 2017.
 That October, musician Bruce Springsteen commenced his concert special Springsteen on Broadway, which was originally supposed to stay at the theater for eight weeks.
 The show instantly became popular and was extended three times, the last performance being December 15, 2018.
 The musical Hadestown was the next show to open at the Walter Kerr, premiering in April 2019; as of 2023, it is the longest-running show in the theater's history.
-The theater closed in March 2020 due to the COVID-19 pandemic, reopening on September 2, 2021, with performances of Hadestown.
-Jujamcyn and Ambassador Theatre Group agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Walter Kerr.
+All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
+The Walter Kerr reopened on September 2, 2021, with performances of Hadestown.
+Jujamcyn and Ambassador Theatre Group (ATG) agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Walter Kerr.
+In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters, including the Walter Kerr Theatre, to ATG and Providence Equity.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include other live shows or films presented at the theater, nor does it include shows that were taped there.